Halloween 4: The Return of Michael Myers: Plot

-Pursued by Michael, Jamie runs and finds Loomis.
-They take shelter in the school, but Michael appears and throws Loomis through a glass door, then chases Jamie through the building.
-Jamie trips and falls down a flight of stairs.
-Rachel reappears and subdues Michael with a fire extinguisher, and he escapes.
-The lynch mob arrives, and four of the men agree to drive the girls to the next town.
-Along the way, they meet up with the state police en route to Haddonfield.
-Michael, who hid underneath the truck, climbs aboard and kills the four men.
-Rachel takes the wheel, throws Michael off the truck and then rams into him, casting him into a ditch near an abandoned mine.
-Sheriff Meeker, Loomis, the remaining lynch mob, and the state police arrive.
-Jamie approaches Michael and touches his hand, and he rises.
-Meeker, the state police, and the lynch mob shoot Michael until he falls down into the mine.
+Pursued by Michael, Jamie runs down the street and runs into Loomis.
+They seek shelter at the school, but Michael finds them and tosses Loomis through a glass door.
+He chases Jamie through the school, until she falls down a flight of stairs.
+Michael prepares to kill her when Rachel reappears and subdues him with a fire extinguisher.
+The lynch mob arrives and agrees to help the girls get out of Haddonfield.
+Along the way they meet a lone trooper who tells them there's a substation up the road where they'll be safe.
+Michael, who has been hidden underneath their truck, climbs aboard and kills the men, including Earl.
+Rachel takes the wheel, throws Michael off the truck, and rams into him.
+Meeker and Loomis arrive with the rest of the lynch mob and the state police, while Jamie approaches her uncle and touches his hand.
+As he rises, Meeker and the others shoot him until he falls down an abandoned mine.

-Loomis and Meeker take Jamie and Rachel back home.
-As Darlene goes upstairs to run a bath for Jamie, she is suddenly attacked.
-When Loomis investigates, he finds an emotionless Jamie holding a pair of bloody scissors and wearing a clown costume and mask at the top of the stairs, reminiscent of Michael when he killed his own sister.
-Loomis screams "No!" repeatedly and attempts to shoot Jamie, but Meeker stops him.
-Loomis sinks to the floor and begins sobbing, as Rachel, Richard, and Meeker stare in horror, realizing that the evil inside of Michael has now influenced Jamie.
+Back at the Carruthers' house, Darlene goes upstairs to run a bath for Jamie when she is suddenly attacked.
+Loomis hears her cries and sees Jamie, now silent and emotionless, in her clown costume holding a pair of bloody scissors, reminiscent of when Michael killed his older sister.
+Loomis screams in despair and raises his gun to shoot Jamie, but is disarmed by Meeker.
+Rachel, Richard, and Meeker look on in horror as Loomis sobs, realizing that the evil inside of Michael has infected Jamie.